thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-6/index.md

 ## Is It Time To Level Up?

 In this perspective, it's easy to accidentally be too inclusive and forego our boundaries, leaving us feeling raw and used.
-If you're feeling this way, the ['Setting Boundaries' perspective](/unlock-your-potential/programs/guide-7) might be your next step.
+If you're feeling this way, the ['Boundaries' perspective](/unlock-your-potential/programs/guide-7) might be your next step.

 However, if you are not financially secure, setting boundaries can be difficult.
 It may be better to temporarily think from a ['Systems' perspective](/unlock-your-potential/programs/guide-5) to ensure you can sustain yourself so you don't have to bend to others' will to secure your wants and can walk away when necessary.